#52:

 Episode Summary

-Dance artists Mele Estrella and Damara Vita Ganley join show host Jef Szi and the How Humans Work Podcast for an illuminating conversation that explores the rich terrain of their artistic inquiry.
+Dance artists Mele Estrella and Damara Vita Ganley join show host Jef Szi and the How Humans Work Podcast for an illuminating conversation that explores the rich terrain of their artistic work.

-Throughout this remarkable episode, we learn about Mele and Damara’s intensive creative ethics, efforts to engender trust, learning through playfulness, and curiosity about the hidden stories around them.
-Together, they are a powerful example of how connection to one’s body, relationships, and the spaces and places where they perform is the glue which nourishes social cohesion.
-Their craft and their commitment to it is the foundation for their their movement-centered art.
+Throughout this remarkable episode, we learn about Mele and Damara’s intensive creative ethics, efforts to engender trust, dedication to playfulness, and deep curiosity about the hidden stories around them.

-As an example of their artistic process, we learn about the fascinating back story to their recent project, Flock.
-Flock intertwines animal and human migration stories with ecological awareness, showing the importance of creating and belonging through art.
+In particular, we hear the fascinating backstory to their recent project, Flock.
+Flock intertwines animal and human migration stories with ecological awareness, showing the importance of belonging through the metaphor of “flocking.”

-The Dance of Belonging also explores their “Vertical Dance” project Bandaloop.
+The Dance of Belonging also explores their “Vertical Dance” Bandaloop Project.
 Using rope and harnesses to dance on the sides of massive objects, like granite faces or skyscrapers, this innovative dance form is a uniquely stunning display of how art can inspire wonder in all of us.

-Naturally, we discuss the role of fear and teachings that come with encountering fear as part of the artistic path.
+Naturally, we discuss the teachings that come with encountering fear as part of the artistic path.
 We come to find how Mele and Damara use fear as a guide for deeper connection and support, finding confidence in creative belonging.

 About Melecio “Mele” Estrella: